microsoft/pxt/common-docs/python/statements.md

 # Statements

-The following Python statements are supported for the @boardname@:
+The following Python statements are supported:

 ## Variable declarations